Nith567/zkpass-schemas/readme.md

 Debank is a comprehensive portfolio management tool for decentralized finance (DeFi) users, allowing them to track and analyze their investments across nearly 800 protocols on over 15 blockchains
 > It includes features like a Web3 Messenger for communication within the DeFi community, enhancing user engagemen

+### Talent Protocol

+>Its core features include the Talent Passport, an AI-powered profile that consolidates reputation data, and the $TALENT token, which incentivizes users to contribute verifiable information, enhancing transparency and accessibility in professional networking.